RyanZim/onessg/README.md

 ## Development

 Contributions welcome; please discuss before making significant changes.
 All new features should be tested.
 Run `npm test` to run the tests.
+You can generate a code coverage report by running `npm run coverage`.
+The report will be found at `coverage/lcov-report/index.html`.

 For bugs :beetle:, feature requests :bulb:, and questions :speech_balloon:, please file an issue!